 Two studies published in JAMA Internal Medicine revealed that medical cannabis reduces opioid prescriptions in states with medical cannabis programs.
 The researchers studied data from Medicare, which mostly covers people over the age of 65.

-One of the studies looked at opioid prescriptions covered by Medicare Part D between 2010 and 2015, which showed that states with active dispensaries saw 3.742 million fewer daily doses of opiates filled.
+One of the studies looked at opioid prescriptions covered by Medicare Part D between 2010 and 2015.
+It showed that states with active dispensaries saw 3.742 million fewer daily doses of opiates filled.

-The other looked at opioid prescriptions covered by Medicaid between 2011 and 2016 which showed that medical marijuana laws and adult-use marijuana laws were associated with lower opioid prescribing rates, ranging between 5-7% lower.
+The other looked at opioid prescriptions covered by Medicaid between 2011 and 2016.
+It showed that medical marijuana laws and adult-use marijuana laws were associated with lower opioid prescribing rates.
+They ranged between 5-7% lower.

 “We do know that cannabis much less risky than opiates, as far as likelihood of dependency,” he added.

-The findings come at a time when many New Jersey town councils and county freeholders have come out against cannabis, even including medical dispensaries in some instances, claiming that bringing adult-use or medical use of cannabis will worsen the opioid crisis facing our communities.
+The findings come when many New Jersey town councils and county freeholders have come out against cannabis.
+They are even against medical dispensaries in some instances.
+They claim that bringing adult-use or medical use of cannabis will worsen the opioid crisis facing our communities.

 In 2016, over 40,000 people died from opioid-related drug overdoses.
 More people have died from opioids than the Vietnam War.
 Meanwhile, zero deaths have ever been attributed directly to cannabis use.